wonderpush/sftp-connector/README.md

 Here is how it works:

-1. This program monitors an SFTP server for new CSV files.
+1. This program monitors an SFTP server for new files in a given folder.
+2. It starts by listing all existing files to avoid processing them again in the case the program is restarted.
-2. Once a new CSV file is no longer modified, the program downloads it locally.
+3. Once a new file is no longer modified, the program downloads it locally.
-3. The downloaded file is read and split into blocks of many lines.
+4. The downloaded file is read as a CSV and split into blocks of many records.
-4. Each block results in an API call to the [`POST /v1/deliveries` endpoint](https://docs.wonderpush.com/reference/post-deliveries).
+5. Each block results in an API call to the [`POST /v1/deliveries` endpoint](https://docs.wonderpush.com/reference/post-deliveries).
+6. When a file is deleted, the program forgets it.
+If an existing file is modified, the program ignores it.
+7. Due to the way the network calls are made idempotent for making retries safe against duplicate work, if a previously existing file is deleted and re-added within 7 days, notifications will not be redelivered despite new network calls being made, especially if the file was restored with its previous content.

-Here is how the CSV file must contain:
+Here is what the CSV file must contain:

 * It must have a column representing the userId to send a notification to, named `user_id` by default.
 * It must have a column representing the campaignId to use for fetching the content, named `campaign_id` by default.
-* Each line of a CSV file must use the same campaignId.
+* Each record within a CSV file must use the same campaignId.
+In practice, only the campaignId of the first record is read.
 * Any additional columns are treated as notification parameter of the same name, for personalizing the notification.

 ## Usage